CodeShastra/IoTWorkshop/README.md

 3. Click on the first link "Adafruit-BMP085-Library" and install.
 4. Restart your Arduino IDE for the changes to take effect.

-# Programming the device
+# Programming the device for WEMOSD1MiniBoard

 1. Connect the device.
 2. Open Arduino IDE
-3. Go to "Tools -> Board -> Select teh board which you're using".
+3. Go to "Tools -> Board -> Select teh board which you're using" - WemosD1MiniR1 in this case.
 4. Select "Flash size -> 4M (1M SPIFFS)"
 5. CPU Frequency -> "80 MHz"
 6. Upload Speed -> "115200"
+7. Select the COM Port which appears on the list "COMX"

+# Programming the device for NodeMCUBoard

+1. Connect the device.
+2. Open Arduino IDE
+3. Go to "Tools -> Board -> Select teh board which you're using". - NOdeMCU1.0 in this case
+4. Select "Flash size -> 4M (1M SPIFFS)"
+5. CPU Frequency -> "80 MHz"
+6. Upload Speed -> "9600"
 7. Select the COM Port which appears on the list "COMX"